textmate/textmate/README.md

 	git submodule update --init
 	./configure && ninja

-Please note that if you downloaded the source code (rather than cloned via git) you likely miss the submodules and the build will therefor fail.
+Please note that if you downloaded the source code (rather than cloned via git) you likely miss the submodules and the build will therefore fail.

 ## Prerequisites